 This year, Vaiaho o te Gagana Tokelau (Tokelau Language Week) runs from 23 – 29 October and celebrates the culture and language of Faka-Tokelau (The Tokelauan way of life).

 This week gives us an opportunity to celebrate the wonderful and unique culture and language of Tokelau and its people.

-There are around 2,500 speakers of Tokelauan in New Zealand, that's over 34% of our Tokelauan population.
+There are around 2,500 speakers of Tokelauan in New Zealand, which is 40% of our Tokelauan population.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.